 Even though winter proves a challenge for many cats, they usually get through the cold days and nights.
-Ear tips and paw pads remain a high risk for frost-bite.
+The tips of the ears and paw pads remain a high risk for frost-bite.
 However, it is unlikely that cats shiver relentlessly.

 Cats in the wild do not need a lot of room to keep warm.
 One dangerous place that cats choose to sleep in the winter is under car hoods, as car engines give off the right amount of heat for a while.

-Some communities with a heart for felines build an outdoor cat shelter in spots where feral cats live, while many animal shelters provide places for outdoor cats to stay.
+Some communities with a heart for felines, build an outdoor cat shelter in spots where feral outdoor cats tend to live, while many animal shelters provide places for outdoor cats to stay.

 Related: Some cat breeds are better equipped than others to cope with cold weather.
 Read more!

-It is difficult to trap a cat because cats do not like cages and avoid them.
+t is difficult to trap a cat because most cats tend to not like cages and avoid them.
 Most times, these crafty cats, whose domain is outside, do well independently.
 However, they do appreciate a bit of help.

-During the cold, stray cats are not apt to wander so much.
+During cold weather, stray cats are not apt to wander so much.
 When they find a warm shelter, they stay put to conserve their energy for night-time hunting.
 A stray appreciates extra food and warm water during the winter.

-Do not just set out only dry food because it is harder to digest.
-Be sure to set out extra moist food with the dry food.
+Do not just set out only dry food, because it is harder to digest.
+Set out moist food with the dry food.

 Spray the bottoms of plastic containers with insulation foam to help insulate the feeding dishes and keep food from freezing.

-Most strays that came to our door were taken to the vet for check-ups, vaccinations, and spaying or neutering.
+Most strays that came to our door to seek refuge were taken to the vet for check-ups, vaccinations, and spaying or neutering.
 Most of the strays we encountered became loving and appreciative of in-door living.

-We were ever so careful and highly picky about who we allowed to adopt our rescues, and we even kept a few along the way.
+We were careful about who we allowed to adopt our rescues, and we even kept a few along the way.

 What Can You Do To Help Stray Cats Through the Winter?

-Related: A pad that is heated in the microwave provides hours of warmth in an outside cat shelter.
+Related: A pad specifically for pets, that is heated in the microwave provides hours of warmth in an outside cat shelter.

-Anytime a stray comes to your door, please feed them and provide fresh water.
-The water dish had a warmer to keep it from freezing.
+- Anytime a stray comes to your door, please feed them and provide fresh water.
+The water dish below has a warmer to keep it from freezing.

 A cat’s body temperature can drop slightly when they sleep, but it should still remain within the normal range (between 100.5 to 102.5 degrees Fahrenheit) even if they are sleeping outside in winter.